G4brym/R2-Explorer/README.md

 # R2-Explorer

+A Google Drive Interface for your Cloudflare R2 Buckets!

 This project is meant to be an easy interface to browser, upload and manage your Cloudflare R2 buckets.

-The interface is heavily inspired by Google Drive navigation, and the features are also based from they.

 Cloudflare Access is used as a very basic authentication mechanism, in order to save r2 credentials in the a KV.